DeFilippis/academic-kickstart/content/home/judging.md

 - We will take all of the questions submitted as contest entries and ask them to real Republican and Democrat respondents sampled via Amazon's Mechanical Turk survey pool.
 This will be a large sample to ensure adequate statistical power to detect effects.
 We will only examine the results from respondents who identify explicitly as either Republican or Democrat (we exclude moderates, independents, and third parties).

 - Quantitative questions should be submitted without answer choices.
 We expect that the majority of quantitative questions will involve the "False Belief" category.
-We will determine the best quantitative question (e.g. what percent of climate change scientists believe in global warming?) by computing computing two distances: (1)  the distance from the average Republican answer to the correct answer; (2) the distance from the average Democratic answer to the correct answer.
-We then take the difference between these two distances.
+We will determine the best quantitative question (e.g. what percent of climate change scientists believe in global warming?) by computing the absolute value of the difference between the average Democrat's answer and the average Republican's answer for a given question.
 The top two questions that maximize the appropriate difference for quantitative questions will receive a reward.

-For Republican "False Belief" questions, we perform the following:
+For Republican "False Belief" questions, we compute the following:

-$$\mid{\text{Average Democrat Answer}} - \text{Correct Answer}} - \mid{\text{Average Republican Answer} - \text{Correct Answer}}$$
+$$\mid \text{Average Dem.
+Answer} \mid  - \mid\text{Average Rep. Answer}\mid$$

-For Democrat "False Belief" questions, we perform the following:
+For Democrat "False Belief" questions, we compute  the following:

-$$\mid{\text{Average Republican Answer}} - \text{Correct Answer}} - \mid{\text{Average Democrat Answer} - \text{Correct Answer}}$$
+$$\mid \text{Average Rep. Answer} \mid  - \mid\text{Average Dem.
+Answer}\mid$$

 And we award the questions that maximize the above quantity.